Guide to Saltwater Flats Fishing

-Listen to your guide
+Listen to your flats fishing guide

-Learning to cast
+Learning to cast when flats fishing

-Though the ability to cast further is very important when sight fishing, it is nowhere near as important as being able to cast accurately and without to much fuss.
+People tend to think about learning to cast further when thinking about casting lessons.
+Though the ability to cast further is very important when sight fishing, it is nowhere near as important as being able to cast accurately and without too much fuss.

 When you can spot fish you can normally devise a plan with your guide to get closer without spooking them but if your cast lands 20meters away or too close it could result in a missed chance.
 The other problem is if you add unnecessary false casts it can cause line flash that can lead to spooked fish.
 Casting instruction and practice is always a good thing to seek before trips and many of the different casting instruction organisations can be found at fishing shows or on the internet.